daunkim18/Capstone-Project/README.md

 - Other Libraries (Shutil, OS, YOLO)
 - Installing necessary dependencies for image processing and augmentation
 - Divide the images into training, validation, and test sets using stratified sampling.
-- Used Labellmg to label objects in the images
+- Used Labellmg to label objects(caries) in the images
 - Setting up repositories and ensuring proper access for all team members
 - Ensuring the functionality of visualization tools for graphing methods